ZacharyKlein/kafka-streams-demo/README.md

 ```
 5. You should see the word counts logged out from the consumer in the metrics application.

+Notes: While not part of the exercise, the metrics application also contains a `WordCountQueryService` which demonstrates the use of the `InteractiveQueryService` from Kafka Streams.
+It is utilized in the `KafkaStreamsSpec` test class.

 ## Code Listings

 1.1